Inverted equation of state and general approach to vacuum-like configurations: Conclusions

 \section{Conclusions}

-Thus, we described the whole class of solutions.
+We have thus described the whole class of solutions.
 We do not need to invent the dependence $m(r)$.
-Instead, we rely on a more physical entity - equation of state.
-Following this line, we managed to find in a close form the relation between the radius and energy density.
-The solution is somewhat unusual in what we find formally dependence $r(\rho )$ instead of $\rho (r)$ .
-The corresponding formulas are valid for any equation of state including nonlinear ones.
-For a wide class of reasonable equations of state $p_{\theta }=p_{\theta }(\rho )$ the formulas can be inverted to give $\rho (r)$.
-Our approach includes compact and dispersed systems.
+Instead, we rely on a more physical entity - the equation of state.
+Following this line, we managed to find in closed form the relation between the radius and the energy density.
+The solution is somewhat unusual in what we found formally the dependence $r(\rho )$ instead of the usual dependence $\rho (r)$.
+The corresponding formulas are valid for any equation of state, including nonlinear ones.
+For a wide class of physically reasonable equations of state $p_{\theta }=p_{\theta }(\rho )$ the formulas can be inverted to give $\rho (r)$.
+Our approach applies to both compact and dispersed systems.

-It is of interest to extend our approach to rotating systems, charged black holes and cosmological solutions.
+It is of interest to extend our approach to rotating systems, charged black holes, and cosmological solutions.